 Corruption and Bribes in Uganda

-As a foreigner living in Uganda, you will experience corruption from time to time.
-You may be asked to pay a bribe if you’re pulled over by the police while driving.
+As a foreigner living in Uganda, you may experience corruption from time to time.
+You could be asked to pay a bribe if you’re pulled over by the police while driving.
 You may have to pay a bribe for extending your visa.
-Usually, these bribes can be avoided if you have patience.
+Usually, you can avoid these bribes if you’re patient and calm.
 In some cases, you may have to pay to get things done.

-Staying Connected in Uganda: Sim Cards, Internet, and VPNs
+Staying Connected: SIM Cards, Internet, and VPNs

 When you arrive in Uganda, buy a local SIM card so you have a local phone number and data on your phone.
 The two main telecom companies in Uganda are Airtel and MTN.
+Both offer about the same coverage and prices.
+MTN offers a slightly faster and more reliable network.
+Particularly outside of Kampala.
+Personally, I use MTN.
+There are other telecom companies with cheaper prices but their coverage isn’t as good.

 To get a local SIM card in Uganda, you need to bring your passport and visa to the service center of the phone company you plan to use.
 You can find service centers all over the city.
 They’re usually located in malls.
+An agent will take a photo of your passport.
+They will also take a photo of you holding your new SIM card.
+They may also take your fingerprint.
+You must pay in cash.
+Cards aren’t accepted.

 It’s also important to note that your SIM card will automatically shut off when your visa expires.
 I found this out the hard way.
 My phone and Mifi suddenly stopped working one day.
 I went into the service center to find out why.
 They told me that I had to re-register when I renewed my visa because my original visa that was connected to my account expired.
 I had to bring my passport and new visa to re-register.
 It took 24 hours for my SIM cards to start working again.

-What to Pack When Moving to Uganda
+What to Pack

 You should pack clothing for warm weather.
 Loose-fitting cotton and linen clothing is ideal.
 Uganda is hot.